-\paragraph{TinyImageNet Sharpness:} For the Fisher Rao Norm sharpness metric on TinyImageNet we used the entire training dataset to calculate sharpness.
-However, due to the computational burden of calculating SAM Sharpness, we only employ 20\% of the training dataset to calculate sharpness for this metrics.
-Due to memory constraints on the A100 GPU's we were unable to calculate Relative Flatness for any size of the training dataset on this architecture.
-Once again, for the Augmentation condition, the training dataset is the augmentations data used to train the model.
+\textit{Tiny ImageNet Sharpness:} For the Fisher-Rao norm sharpness metric on Tiny ImageNet we used the entire training data set to calculate sharpness.
+However, due to the computational burden of calculating SAM Sharpness, we only employ 20\% of the training data set to calculate sharpness for this metrics.
+Due to memory constraints on the A100 GPU's we were unable to calculate Relative Flatness for any size of the training data set on this architecture.
+Once again, for the augmentation condition, the training data set is the augmentations data used to train the model.